 We take the total number of healthcare associated C. difficile infection cases identified every three months and divide it by the total number of patient days for the same time period to calculate a rate for the fiscal period.
 To calculate the cumulative year to date rate each iteration of this report, we sum all the new healthcare associated C. difficile infections over the time period we are reporting on, and divide it by the total number of patient days for the same time period.
 We multiply that number by 10,000 to arrive at a case rate per 10,000 patient days.
+Please note the bacterium formerly classified as Clostridium difficile was reclassified to a new genus: Clostridioides difficile.
+To be consistent with this change VCH/PHC have adopted the new name and are updating our documents and reports to reflect the name change.

-Our C. difficile infection rate for April 1, 2022 to July 21, 2022 is 4.5 per 10,000 inpatient days, which is higher than the target of 3.2 per 10,000 inpatient days and higher than the top end of our target range of 2.7 to 3.9 per 10,000 inpatient days.
+Our C. difficile infection rate for April 1, 2023 to May 25, 2023 is 3.1 per 10,000 inpatient days, which is better than the target of 3.2 per 10,000 inpatient days and within our target range of 2.7 to 3.9 per 10,000 inpatient days.
 The target range is being used especially with our smaller sites that see fewer patients, and where slight changes in small numbers of C. difficile cases can lead to greater fluctuation in C. difficile rates.
 We are working on approaches to reduce the higher rates in our facilities that have seen an increase in healthcare associated C. difficile in the most recent months.
 We also continue to work to further drive improvements among all our facilities.
+Please note the bacterium formerly classified as Clostridium difficile was reclassified to a new genus: Clostridioides difficile.